I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONSurface electromyography, a noninvasive procedure that records the summation of muscle electrical activity, has been investigated as a technique to evaluate the physiological functioning of the back.
-In addition, this procedure has been studied as a technique to evaluate abnormal patterns of electrical activity in the paraspinal muscles in patients with back pain symptoms such as spasm, tenderness, limited range of motion, or postural disorders.
+DESCRIPTIONSurface electromyography, a noninvasive procedure that records the summation of muscle electrical activity, has been investigated as a technique to evaluate the physiologic functioning of the back.
+In addition, this procedure has been studied as a technique to evaluate abnormal patterns of electrical activity in the paraspinal muscles in patients with back pain symptoms, such as spasm, tenderness, limited range of motion, or postural disorders.

+Back pain is an extremely common condition, affecting most individuals at some point in their lives.
 Identifying the pathogenesis of back pain is a challenging task, in part due to the complex anatomy of the back, which includes vertebrae, intervertebral discs, facet joints, spinal nerve roots, and numerous muscles.
 For example, back pain may be related to osteoarthritis, disc disease, subluxation, or muscular pathology, such as muscle strain or spasm.
-In addition, due to referred pain patterns, the location of the pain may be related to pathology in the spine.
+In addition, due to referred pain patterns, the location of the pain may not be anatomically related to the pathogenesis of the pain.
+For example, buttock or leg pain may be related to pathology in the spine.
 In addition to the diagnostic challenges of back pain is the natural history of acute back pain.
-As reported in the guidelines from the Agency for Healthcare Research and Quality (AHRQ, formerly the Agency for Health Care Policy and Research, AHCPR) ) for the management of acute low back pain, the majority of cases of acute low back pain will resolve without specific therapy.
-A specific workup is not recommended, unless “red flag” warning signs are present or the pain persists for longer than one (1) month.
-Conservative therapy consists of physical therapy and a continuation of normal activities within the limits permitted by the pain.
+Most cases of acute low back pain will resolve with conservative therapy, such as physical therapy, and continuing normal activities within limits permitted by the pain.
+Thus, initial imaging or other diagnostic testing is generally not recommended unless “red flag” warning signs are present or the pain persists for longer than 4 to 6 weeks.
+Red flag findings include significant trauma, history of cancer, unrelenting night pain, fevers or chills, and progressive motor or sensory deficits.

-Paraspinal SEMG, also referred to as paraspinal EMG scanning has been explored as a technique to evaluate abnormal patterns of electrical activity in the paraspinal muscles in patients with back pain symptoms such as spasm, tenderness, limited range of motion, or postural disorders.
+Paraspinal SEMG has been explored as a technique to evaluate abnormal patterns of electrical activity in the paraspinal muscles in patients with back pain symptoms such as spasm, tenderness, limited range of motion, or postural disorders.
 The technique is performed using one (1) or an array of electrodes placed on the skin surface, with recordings made at rest, in various positions, or after a series of exercises.
-Recordings can also be made by using a handheld device which is applied to the skin at different sites.
+Recordings can also be made by using a handheld device, which is applied to the skin at different sites.
 Electrical activity can be assessed by computer analysis of the frequency spectrum (i.e., spectral analysis), amplitude, or root mean square of the electrical action potentials.
 In particular, spectral analysis focusing on the median frequency has been used to assess paraspinal muscle fatigue during isometric endurance exercises.
-Paraspinal SEMG has been researched as a technique to establish the etiology of back pain and also has been used to monitor the response to therapy and establish physical activity limits, such as assessing capacity to lift heavy objects or ability to return to work.
+Paraspinal SEMG has been researched as a technique to establish the etiology of back pain and has been used to monitor the response to therapy and establish physical activity limits, such as assessing capacity to lift heavy objects or ability to return to work.

 See Electromyography (EMG) policy